+What is the Amazon Lord of the Rings series release date?
 Fancy a return trip to Middle-earth?
-Amazon certainly hopes so, because it’s pumping a staggering amount of money into a new Lord of the Rings TV series, set to premiere on its Amazon Prime streaming service.
+Amazon certainly hopes so, because it’s pumping a staggering amount of money into a new Lord of the Rings TV series, called The Lord of the Rings: The Rings of Power, set to premiere on its Amazon Prime streaming service.

 The ambitious project has already grabbed headlines for being the most expensive TV series ever made, but it’s not like Amazon is gambling on an unknown quantity.
 The original book trilogy written by JRR Tolkien and published from 1954-1955 has sold more than 150 million copies.
 But as prepublicity goes, that’s peanuts compared to the Peter Jackson-directed film trilogy (2001-2003), which made just shy of $3 billion at the box office (with his follow-up prequel movie trilogy The Hobbit adding another $2.9 billion).
-It was the Jackson films that truly created an army of Rings fans, who embraced the tales of hobbits, men, wizards, elves and dwarves battling sorcerers, orcs and ancient evil being Sauron, on an epic scale.
+It was the Jackson films that truly created an army of Rings fans, who embraced the fantastical characters and stories of hobbits, wizards, elves and dwarves battling orcs and the ancient evil being Sauron.

 When Amazon announced the series in 2017, many assumed it would be a remake.
 It soon became clear, though, they had other plans; the series is a prequel.
 A map posted on the official @LOTRonPrime Twitter feed in February 2019 detailed lands and regions that only existed long before the events depicted in The Lord of the Rings.